-Older Adult Advisory Committee (OAAC)
+Older Adult Advisory Commission (OAAC)

 Provides a voice for older adults in county government and advises the Placer County Board of Supervisors and the Department of Health and Human Services on matters relating to the creation and delivery of services that improve the quality of life for Placer County’s older adults.